Louisiana vs. South Alabama NCAA Football Odds, Plays and Insights | October 2, 2021

-The Louisiana Ragin' Cajuns (3-1, 0-0 Sun Belt) visit the South Alabama Jaguars (3-0, 0-0 Sun Belt) on Saturday, October 2, 2021 in matchup between Sun Belt opponents at Hancock Whitney Stadium.
+The Louisiana Ragin' Cajuns (3-1, 0-0 Sun Belt) visit the South Alabama Jaguars (3-0, 0-0 Sun Belt) on Saturday, October 2, 2021 in matchup between Sun Belt foes at Hancock Whitney Stadium.
 South Alabama is a 12.5-point underdog.
-The game has a point total of 51.5.
+The point total is set at 53.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.